-How to Lodge an Individual Tax Return
+How to Lodge Your Individual Tax Return (2019 Update)

 Follow the instructions to complete your tax return.
-If you have income from a business, capital gains, foreign source income or rental income, you may be further required to lodge the Tax return for individuals (supplementary section).
+If you have business, capital gains, foreign or rental income, you may need to also lodge a Tax return for individuals (supplementary section).

 William is a Paralegal, working in our content team, which aims to provide free legal guides to facilitate public access to legal resources.
 With a passion for commercial and IP law, his research focuses on small businesses, how small businesses can navigate convoluted legal procedures and the protection of intellectual property.